-Nature is not a set of individual animals but a complex interactive system.
-Removing significant elements of that system, inevitably leads to it faltering and failing.
-Large carnivores are integral to healthy ecosystems as they help regulate numbers and behaviour of deer and some smaller carnivores, thus creating opportunities for other wildlife.
-In Scotland, where deer densities are higher than most other European countries, lynx would provide an effective deer management service, helping to improve woodland regeneration and store carbon.
-Lynx could also act as high-profile ambassadors for nature-rich landscapes, which across the world, are increasingly attracting valuable tourism revenue.
+Apex predators such as lynx are essential for healthy ecosystems as they help regulate numbers and behaviour of deer and some smaller carnivores - creating opportunities for other wildlife.
+In Scotland, where deer numbers are higher than most other European countries, lynx would provide an effective deer management service - helping to improve woodland regeneration, and so boosting biodiversity and tackling climate breakdown.
+Lynx could also act as high-profile ambassadors for nature-rich landscapes, which worldwide are increasingly attracting valuable tourism revenue - potentially boosting local economies in Scotland and so helping to regenerate and re-people rural areas.